amzn/basis-point-sets/README.md

 # Efficient Learning on Point Clouds with Basis Point Sets

-**Basis Point Set (BPS)** is a simple and efficient method for encoding 3D point  clouds into fixed-length representation.
+**Basis Point Set (BPS)** is a simple and efficient method for encoding 3D point clouds into fixed-length representations.

-It is based on a **simple idea**: select k fixed points in space and compute vectors from  these basis points to the nearest points in the point cloud; use these vectors (or simply their norms) as features:
+It is based on a _**simple idea**_: select k fixed points in space and compute vectors from  these basis points to the nearest points in the point cloud; use these vectors (or simply their norms) as features:

 ![Teaser Image](bps.gif)

-Obtained vectors can be used  as inputs to arbitrary machine learning methods, in particular it can be used as input to off-the-shelf neural networks.
+Obtained vectors can be used  as inputs to arbitrary machine learning methods, in particular they can be used as input to off-the-shelf neural networks.